Best Cryotherapy in New Mexico

 What is Cryotherapy and How Does it Work?

 The science behind it is compelling.
 When exposed to extreme cold, your body constricts blood vessels and redirects blood flow to your core to maintain vital organ function.
-Once you exit the chamber and your body rewarms, blood rushes back to your muscles and tissues, bringing oxygen and nutrient-rich plasma.
-This process may help reduce soreness, accelerate muscle recovery, and support your overall wellness goals.
+This is a survival mechanism known as vasoconstriction.
+Once you exit the chamber and your body rewarms, blood rushes back to your muscles and tissues, bringing oxygen and nutrient-rich plasma in a process called vasodilation.
+This rapid shift helps flush out metabolic waste and toxins that accumulate during intense exercise or due to chronic inflammation.

 What to Expect During Your First Session